 Empty (default) binds to all addresses, otherwise one specific IPv4 or IPv6 address.

 Your local network is defined via netmasks (IPv4 and IPv6).
 For security reasons it's very important to set them correctly matching your local network setup.
-This is (sadly) required cause protocols like UPnP/DLNA do not support any kind of authentication/security, so LimboMedia can differ between LAN and WAN requests.
+This is required so LimboMedia can differ between LAN and WAN requests and used for protocols like UPnP/DLNA that (sadly) do not support any kind of authentication/security.
 Requests from within these networks are allowed to access files shared with user LAN in an anonymous way without own authentication.
-Defaults:
+There're multiple ways to define those values:

 When running behind a (reverse) proxy, the proxy MUST pass the real client IP as HTTP header, and the header name (typically "X-Forwarded-For") MUST be configured here, so that LimboMedia can differ between LAN and WAN requests and handle security properly via netmasks.
 Note that UPnP/DLNA always requires a direct connection between devices (for device/service discovery), so you cannot hide LimboMedia completely behind a proxy in your home network.
 For sure you can put a proxy in front to expose LimboMedia outside your home network or hide completely behind a proxy when running somewhere in the Internet where UPnP/DLNA doesn't make sense at all.
 All the other features (webinterface, app, chromecast) work pretty well through a proxy.
 Default: empty.